 WantedBy=default.target

 This step took a bit to figure out; if there is any sort of network hiccup, without the StartLimitIntervalSec=0, the service would fail and stop attempting.
-Which is awesome when you’re 12 hours away from home.
+Which is awesome.

 On the intermediate node the only change needed is to add the pubkey to the authorized keys list.
 This is restricted to only allow a port forward to the intermediate node: